Skip to main content

 • Fresh chives: Chopped.

-Rub with oil and sprinkle generously with sea salt and pepper.
+Rub each potato with olive oil, then coat generously with sea salt and a bit of black pepper.

 Add a pat of butter first to melt in the hot potato flesh.

-Season the inside with salt, pepper, mix in the butter as you mash and fluff up the flesh.
+Season the inside with salt, pepper, mix in the butter as you mash and fluffy.

 • For the best fluffy interior stick to floury/starchy potatoes like Russet, King Edward, or Maris Piper.